RhizomeDB/spec/README.md

 An important order (or "sort") in PomoDB is causal order.
 This builds up a graph of pointers in the [`Cause`] field.

+Below is a example causal graph from three writers.
+The grouping in this diagram is not important, but is presented this way here for explanitory purposes.
+In reality, if two writers commit the same fact to the database with the same causal history, they would be be deduplicated since they would have the same CID.

 ``` mermaid
 flowchart BT
     style Alice fill:#f9f, stroke-width: 0